IBM Telum: Description

-The chip contains 8 processor cores with a deep superscalar out-of-order pipeline, running with more than 5 GHz clock frequency which is optimized for the demands of heterogenous enterprise-class workloads (e.g: finance, security sensitive applications, applications requiring extreme reliability).
+The chip contains 8 processor cores with a deep superscalar out-of-order pipeline, capable of achieving higher than 5 GHz clock frequency.
 The cache and chip-interconnection infrastructure provides 32 MB cache per core and can scale to 32 Telum chips.
-The cache design has been described as "revolutionary" in 2021, by creating a system where the L2 cache of one core can be used as virtual L3 and L4 caches for another core.
+The cache design allows creating a system where the L2 cache of one core can be used as virtual L3 and L4 caches for another core.
 The Telum processor can either be water cooled or air cooled, but water cooling is required for running more than a few Telum processors in a single IBM compute drawer.
-Unlike other processors, the IBM Telum does not thermal throttle by reducing clock speed; instead it inserts sleep state instructions.
+Uniquely, the IBM Telum does not thermal throttle by reducing clock speed; instead it inserts sleep state instructions.

-Telum adds a new, NNP-Data-Type-1 Format, 16-bit floating point format and several new instructions.
+Telum adds a new 16-bit floating point format (NNP-Data-Type-1 Format) and several new instructions.
 The Neural Network Processing Assists (NNPA) instruction performs a variety of tensor instructions useful for neural networks.
+(Note: The NNPA instruction does not specify its operands; rather, General Register 0 contains a function code (FC) and General Register 1 contains the address of a parameter block.
+Depending on the function, the parameter block may contain up to 4 tensor descriptors.)

+Telum II adds new functions to NNPA.